SoftUni-Internal/interactive-content/EN/00-Project-Assignment/00-Project-Assignment.md

 Your task is to **design** and **implement** a web application using Angular.

-You can either use a service like Firebase for your **back-end**, create your own with Node.js and MongoDB or a framework in another language (ASP.NET, Spring, Symfony).
+You can either use a service like Firebase for your **back-end**, create your own with Node.js and MongoDB, or a framework in another language (ASP.NET, Spring, Symfony).

 Your project can be a discussion forum, blog system, e-commerce site, online gaming site, social network, or any other web application of your choice.